 Camelback Lodge and Aquatopia Indoor Waterpark is unique in that it offers visitors places to slip and slide both inside and out.
 For wet and wild fun, there's Aquatopia, a 125,000-square-foot, multi-level indoor waterpark where it's always a pleasant 84-degrees.
 The balmy bubble features seven pools and 13 slides — including the Venus SlydeTrap, the first Aqua-Sphere-Manta slide of its kind in the world, and a wave pool.
 It's also home to the Storm Chaser, the longest indoor watercoaster in the U.S.

-Good to know: Camelback also offers plenty of opportunity to have fun in the snow, with a full ski resort and the largest snowtubing park in the country.
+Good to know: Camelback is also where you will find the giant outdoor waterpark, Camelbeach.
+The resort offers plenty of opportunity to have fun in the snow, with a full ski resort and the largest snowtubing park in the country.

 Camelback Resort Lodge and Aquatopia Indoor Water Park